Provision of information on the procedure

 Information on the procedure from NGOs

 NGOs also provide information on the asylum system.
 Some NGOs have issued leaflets and brochures which are also available in the Reception Centre for Applicants for International Protection, as well in Reception Centre for Foreigners.
-A leaflet prepared in cooperation of UNHCR, Croatian Law Centre and the Ministry of Interior contains basic information on the procedure and rights and obligations during the procedure and is available in both Receptions Centre for Applicants for International Protection and in the Reception Centre for Foreigners.
-The leaflet is available in Arabic, Croatian, English, Farsi, French, Pashto, Somali, Turkish, Ukrainian and Urdu.
-The leaflet is also available online on the Croatian Law Centre’s web page.[9]
-In 2023, new leaflet was under preparation by Croatian Law Centre as part of the project Legal Assistance and Capacity Building for Access to Territory and Asylum in Croatia, funded by UNHCR.
-Once finalized, the leaflet will be translated in several languages.
+A leaflet that was prepared in cooperation of UNHCR, Croatian Law Centre and the Ministry of Interior has been updated in accordance with the LITP.
+The leaflet contains basic information on the procedure and the rights and obligations of the applicant during the procedure.
+The leaflets are available in both Receptions Centre for Applicants for International Protection, in Arabic, English, Farsi, French, Kurdish Sorani, Pashto, Russian, Somali, Spanish, Tigrinya, Turkish, Ukrainian, and Urdu.[6]

 During 2022, the Centre for Peace Studies (CPS) published on its website and printed leaflets on free legal aid.
 The leaflet is available in several languages: Arabic, Farsi, Urdu, Pashto, Somali, Turkish, Kurdish (Kurmanji), Tigrinya, Ukrainian, French, in Spanish, English and Croatian.[7]
 In addition, in 2022, CPS also translated the most frequently asked questions about the procedure for seeking international protection and the rights of applicants for and beneficiaries of international protection into Russian and French.